rkerssies/mvc2022/README.md

    * Single-point of entry by index-file in public-folder
    * Public content in public-folder, eq: css, js and images

-  * Heper-functions
+  * Helper-functions
     * Request-dataobject and Response-dataobject
     * Dump 'n Die (dd)
     * Url, back and redirect
     * Set var in session and retrieving it

 * Middleware
   * Middleware called on routes (optional calling multiple classes)